raspberrypilearning/python_scrolling/en/step_4.md

 title: There is no collision when the player reaches an obstacle
 ---

-If your player character is touching an obstacle and nothing is happening, there are a few things you should check:
+If your player character is touching the finishing and nothing is happening, there are a few things you should check:

- - Are you using the exact same colour when drawing the object and in the `if` statement checking for the collision?
+ - Are you using the exact same colour when drawing the object and in the `if` statement checking for the win?
 You can make sure of this by using the same `global` variable in both places.
  - Are you drawing the player character sprite before checking the colour at the mouse coordinates?
 If so, you are only ever going to get the colours from the sprite image.
-You need to check the colour, *then* draw the sprite.
+You need to check the colour, **then** draw the sprite.
- - Is there code inside your if statement that will run to let you know when a collision has happened?
+ - Is there code inside your if statement that will run to let you know when the win has happened?
 Add a `print()` statement with a unique message to be sure this code is running.
  - Have you correctly indented the code for your `if` statement so it runs when the condition is met?

 --- /collapse ---